 We received policies either directly on district websites, or from districts sending us their policies.
 All participating school districts received an electronic evaluation report with their results, along with hard copies of the report mailed in March, 2019.
 If your district did not receive a report, please contact us at firstname.lastname@example.org.

 Click here to view statewide and regional results.

 If your district updated its policy between August 2016 and June 2018, you can view results customized to your district.
 Click here to view district results.
 You will need the Unique District ID code from your district’s evaluation report to get started.

 Each of the content areas receives two scores that reflect:

 Scores range from 0 to 100 for each content area.
-To interpret your policy's score, click here.
+Policies also receive overall comprehensiveness and strength scores.

 For federal mandates, we calculated the percent of districts in a CESA and statewide that addressed each mandate.